fofr/jasmine-gem/README.markdown

 This uses PhantomJS to load and run the Jasmine suite.

 Please note that PhantomJS will be auto-installed by the [phantomjs-gem][phantomjs-gem] at the first `rake jasmine:ci` run.
-If you have a PhantomJS somewhere on your path, it won't install.
+If you have a matching PhantomJS version somewhere on your path, it won't install.
+To avoid installation altogether you can specify a PhantomJS path from the config helper.

 [phantomjs-gem]: https://github.com/colszowka/phantomjs-gem#phantomjs-as-a-rubygem